raspberrypilearning/how-are-you/en/step_1.md

 ## Introduction

-Have you ever wondered how people are doing but, because you don’t speak their language, you can't ask them?
+Have you ever wondered how people are feeling but, because you don’t speak their language, you can't ask them?
 Make an e-card for family, friends or peers across the world who speak a different language.
 Choose a sprite to represent you speaking in their language.
 Impressive!

 ### What you will make